Skip to main content

 Optimizing Physical Activity for Hormonal Balance

 Exercise is a cornerstone of PCOS management due to its profound effects on insulin sensitivity and body composition.
-The type, intensity, and frequency of can be tailored to achieve specific physiological goals.
+The type, intensity, and frequency of physical activity can be tailored to achieve specific physiological goals.
 A combination of aerobic and resistance training appears to be particularly beneficial for women with PCOS.

 • Aerobic Exercise ∞ Activities like brisk walking, cycling, or swimming, performed for at least 150 minutes per week at a moderate intensity, improve cardiovascular health and enhance glucose uptake by the muscles.
 This directly lowers circulating insulin levels.